Warnings: gore, murder.

 He grabbed Jin Zixuan by the wrist.
 He felt bone and tendon twist under his hold, heard the grunt of pain the man gave before pulling away.
 Only when he did so did Wei Wuxian push his own hands to the ground.

 Never had standing up been so difficult, so painful, not even when he first fell into the Burial Mounds.
-He watched Jin Zixuan nursing his own wrist before him and heaved until he could speak.
+The bright spot of agony through his middle made even breathing difficult, as each twist of his diaphragm seemed to blind him with pain.
+He blinked tears away, staring at Jin Zixuan nursing his own wrist before him and heaving until he could speak.

 “Do you want to die,” he rasped out.
+He felt vomit lurch up his throat and blood speck the front of him.
 “Do you have a death wish?”

 Jin Zixuan looked at him as if the very sight of him ached.
 He was pale too despite the sun overhead, shaken by what he must have seen in that path further away.
 “I can help you,” he said.

 Wei Wuxian laughed.
 It pulled at the bright wound of him, exuded despair and not joy.
 He pointed wildly eastward, whence they came, and screamed, “I just killed over a hundred cultivators!”